John Paul Getty Jr.: Son's kidnapping

+Getty III was permanently affected by his kidnapping and suffered from drug and alcohol addiction during the years that followed.
+In 1981, he drank a Valium, methadone, and alcohol cocktail which caused liver failure and a stroke, leaving him quadriplegic, partially blind, and unable to speak.
+Afterwards, his mother cared for him, and she sued his father for $28,000 a month to cover his medical needs.
+He never fully recovered and remained severely disabled for the rest of his life.
+He died on 5 February 2011, at the age of 54.

 Later life

-Following his father's death in 1976, Getty spent the next decade suffering from depression and checked himself into The London Clinic in 1984.
+Following his father's death in 1976, Getty Jr. spent the next decade suffering from depression and checked himself into The London Clinic in 1984.
 While there, he received a visit from Margaret Thatcher, who at the time was Prime Minister, to thank him for large donations to the National Gallery.
 During a low period in the 1970s, Getty was cheered up by former England cricketer and later president of the MCC, Gubby Allen, having previously been introduced to the game by Mick Jagger of the Rolling Stones.

-Paul III struggled with PTSD from his kidnapping and with alcohol and drugs.
+Paul III struggled with post-traumatic stress disorder (PTSD) and with alcohol and drug addictions due to his kidnapping.
 In April 1981, he suffered a drug overdose which left him paralyzed and almost blind.
 The following November, his mother Gail sued her ex-husband for $25,000 per month to support their son's medical expenses.
 Despite earning more than $20 million a year from his family trust, Paul II refused to pay for the treatment, leaving his brother, Gordon, to pay his nephew's expenses.
 The litigation judge who allowed the case to go to trial scolded Paul Jr.: "Mr. Getty should be ashamed of himself spending far more money on court obligations than living up to his moral duties."
 Claiming that he doubted the severity of his son's debilitation, Getty sent his lawyer to Los Angeles to confirm it and finally agreed to pay the costs.